-Los Angeles Conservancy Walking Tours: Art Deco
+Los Angeles: Conservancy Walking Tours

 Yesterday was our final day exploring Los Angeles.
 We have had an amazing time enjoying some of the museums and heritage places on offer.
 This morning, we joined Los Angeles Conservancy Walking Tours for an Art Deco tour of Downtown LA.
 In total, we visited 12 stunning examples of this architectural style.
 Our guide, Janis Ashley, was so knowledgeable and presented such a fascinating tour.
 It was less about the niche architectural features and more on the stories of the buildings and their owners.